 Quantitative and Physical Sciences Summer Undergraduate Research Fellowship (QP-SURF)

 The Quantitative and Physical Sciences Summer Undergraduate Research Fellowship (QP-SURF) program at UT Southwestern Medical Center's Graduate School of Biomedical Sciences is an intensive summer research training experience for college students preparing for Ph.D. or M.D./Ph.D. careers in biomedical research.
-Fellows spend 10 weeks (beginning in early June and ending mid-August) pursuing individual research projects in the laboratories of Graduate School faculty members.
+Fellows spend 10 weeks (early June through mid-August) pursuing individual research projects in the laboratories of Graduate School faculty members.

 In addition to laboratory research, fellows attend weekly seminars given by UT Southwestern faculty members.
 Informal discussions about careers in science and graduate training are also scheduled.